Similar to my previous DEOT custom build based on 0.4, I have put together a new image, based on the ClockWork OS 0.5.

 Place the gba_bios.bin file in the same directory as the gpsp application; ~/apps/emulators/.
 I never realised it till today, but the gpsp.zip file that automatically gets downloaded includes a file named gba_bios.bin.
 I haven’t confirmed if it is actually a bios or not.
 Gpsp save states and save files are located in the same directory as the gpsp app.
 You will also need to put a bios in the ~/apps/emulators/bios directory for the GBA cores that are used in Retroarch.

 Pico-8 is installed the same way.
-Place your purchased copy of pico-8_0.1.12c2_raspi.zip into the ~/games/PICO-8 directory, then run it via the games menu in the game shell.
+Place your purchased copy of pico-8_0.1.12c2_raspi.zip (or whatever the current version is) into the ~/games/PICO-8 directory, then run it via the games menu in the game shell.

 Roms are to be placed into their respective directories; either compressed or decompressed.
 If they are compressed, and there are more than one rom images per compressed archive, the emulator will more often than not choose the top one in the list.
 You will notice that there are far less directories now, with double ups removed, and console names being chosen over emulator names.